jpalgon/Draft_Scouting/README.md

 ### Gradient Boost Regressor Plot
 ![R2](./Images/r2.png)

-The Random Forest, XGBoost, ADABoost and Gradient Boost models all performed fairly well with a R Squared of 0.66 - 0.68.
-The Gradient Boost Model had the highest R2 and the lowest Mean Squared Error so I chose it as my best model.
+The Random Forest, XGBoost, ADABoost and Gradient Boost models all performed fairly well with a R Squared of 0.67 - 0.69.
+Additionally for the Gradient Boost and Random Forest, I did one set using CountVectorizer for the words in the scouting reports and another with TFIDF.
+The Gradient Boost Model with CountVectorizer on scouting reports had the highest R2 and the lowest Mean Squared Error so I chose it as my best model.

 ## Evaluation